Over the past few weeks I've learnt quite a lot about myself.

 What do you value most?

 List 5 people who you admire.
-What qualities do they have that show you they love themselves?
+What qualities do they have that show you

 What 3 things can you do today to SHOW-UP more for yourself?